Financial Aid

 To accommodate these special circumstances, students may continue receiving aid until they either (a) complete graduation requirements for their program of study, or (b) attempt 150% of the number of credits (including transfer credits, advanced placement or CLEP credits) required for their program of study, or (c) reach the point where they cannot earn the number of credits necessary to complete their program of study within 150% of required credits for the degree, whichever comes first.

-Students become ineligible for financial aid at the time that it is determined that they are unable to complete their degree within the maximum timeframe.
-Transfer students who will transfer more than 50% of the credits needed for their program of study should request that only the credits that apply to their program of study are accepted by Bethel to ensure that they do not exceed the maximum timeframe prior to completing their program of study, and therefore become ineligible for financial aid.
+Students become ineligible for financial aid at the time that it is determined they are unable to complete their degree within the maximum timeframe.
+Transfer students who will transfer more than 50% of the credits needed for their program of study should request that only the credits that apply to their program of study be accepted by Bethel to ensure they do not exceed the maximum timeframe prior to completing their program of study, and therefore become ineligible for financial aid.
+The following table illustrates how the maximum timeframe calculation applies to various programs of study:

 Program of Study Maximum Time Frame